UmidjanDeveloper/UmidUbaydullayev/README.md

-Hi there 👋 i'm UMIDJAN
+Hi i'm UMIDJAN
 -I'm from Uzbekistan
 -Logistics Bachelor
 -🌱 I’m currently learning Coding and ...
 -📫 How to reach me:
 --->